shilangyu/gocui-widgets/README.md

 # gocui-widgets

-Collection of gocui widgets to help you build TUI apps.
+Set of gocui widgets to help you build TUI apps.
 It is meant to use **with** [gocui](https://github.com/jroimartin/gocui) not instead.

 - [usage](#usage)
 - [widgets](#widgets)